MA (Oxon), MBPsS

 My doctoral research concerns the neural mechanisms underlying face perception with a focus on the salience of infant faces.
 This work will form part of a larger project to elucidate the functional neuroanatomy of the human parental brain, and to understand psychiatric disorders, such as postpartum depression.

-I am funded by a Medical Research Council Studentship, and supervised by Professor Morten Kringelbach and Professor Alan Stein within the section of Child and Adolescent Psychiatry and the Centre for Eudaimonia and Human Flourishing based at The Queen's College, Oxford.
+I am funded by a Medical Research Council Studentship, and supervised by Professor Morten Kringelbach and Professor Alan Stein within the section of Child and Adolescent Psychiatry and the Centre for Eudaimonia and Human Flourishing.
+I am a graduate scholar at Green Templeton College, Oxford.

 In 2013, I completed my undergraduate degree in Experimental Psychology at the University of Oxford.
 Before commencing my DPhil I worked as a Graduate Research Assistant within the Hedonia: TrygFonden Research Group here at the Department of Psychiatry in Oxford.
 Specifically I worked with the Scars of War Foundation, using neuroscience to determine how trauma affects the brain.